9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 matchesGlob = undefined
 ```

-Now that we\'ve finished defining `globToRegex` and its helpers, let\'s
+Now that we've finished defining `globToRegex` and its helpers, let's
 load it into `ghci` and try it out.

 ``` screen